Corni33/CarND_P5_VehicleDetection/README.md

  .. feature vec plot ...

-It turns out that using a different color space can help to
+It turns out that using a different color space can help to ...

+Another way of utilizing color information while also retaining some spatial information, is to just take the raw image pixel values and unravel them into a feature vector.
+Doing so for the whole 64 by 64 pixel image will create a very big feature vector (4096 elements!) while not necessarily / and also ... , as not every pixel contains relevant information about the class of the image.
+To cope with this problem the image gets scaled down to a more reasonable resolution that produces a smaller feature vector while still containing information about the spatial structure of the image.
+After some experimentation I chose a resolution of 24 by 24 pixels:
-...
+...image 24 by 24 ...

 ### HOG Features
 ...